 We welcome the diversity of viewpoints and experiences that international students bring to the Clark Honors College.
 We accept incoming first-year international students for enrollment in our four-year program fall term.

-Application for enrollment fall 2017 is now available.
-The final application deadline is January 15, 2017.
+Application for enrollment fall 2020 will be available in August.
+The final application deadline is January 15, 2020.

 International Students Enrolled at Clark Honors College 2007 - 2016

 • The Gambia

 You're a long way from home.
 Orientation is all about helping you become familiar with campus and the Eugene community, meeting faculty and staff who can answer your questions, and connecting with other students.
 For students enrolling fall 2016, follow the below orientation schedule:

 International Student Orientation is a fun and comprehensive orientation program where you will meet your International Student Advisor, complete immigration and health insurance requirements, and register for classes.
 All new international students are required to attend.

 Clark Honors College New Student Orientation is where you meet your honors college faculty advisor, connect with your CHIP group, and learn about opportunities to get involved in the Clark Honors College.